josimarmm01/josimarmm01/README.md

 I have a degree in Information Systems from the Federal University of Espirito Santo

-I have more than 4 years experience in mobile software development
+I currently have over 4 years of experience in mobile software development.

 I have knowledge of operations research, focusing on metaheuristics, for modeling optimization models